Updated November 2024

 Sorilbran Stone | Content Strategist

-I serve as the resident content strategist and the official Head of Content Marketing at The Shelf.
+I serve as the resident content strategist and the official Content Marketing Coordinator at The Shelf.
 Marketing is my happy place.
 I’m as happy looking at analytics as I am actually creating a thing.
-I focus a lot on dreaming up and implementing the best ways to create, publish, and distribute content that will builds our brand and gets our readers to do a thing
+I focus a lot on dreaming up and implementing the best ways to create, publish, and distribute content that builds our brand and gets our readers to do a thing